 3. Engage in Regular Exercise

 Physical activity releases endorphins, which are natural mood boosters.
 Regular exercise can improve your mood and overall well-being, whether it’s walking, jogging, yoga, or any other form of physical activity.
-Research has indicated that “Physical activity is 1.5 times more effective at reducing mild-to-moderate symptoms of depression, psychological stress, and anxiety than medication or cognitive behavior therapy …”4
+Research has indicated that exercise can be even more effective at reducing mild depressive symptoms than medication or cognitive behavioral therapy.4

 4. Connect With Supportive People

 Reach out to trusted friends, family members, or support groups.
 Sharing your feelings with others who understand and care can provide emotional support and help alleviate the sense of isolation often associated with depression.
 Being around supportive people can make a substantial difference.
-While speaking about what is hurting you helps, even if the conversation is a light one about something else but provides some relief or laughter, there is an immense benefit.
+While speaking about what is hurting you helps, even if the conversation is about something else but provides some relief or laughter, there is an immense benefit.

 The key here, which can be challenging while depressed, is to follow through with commitments.
 People who are living with depression may frequently be temped to cancel plans due to a lack of motivation or just feeling down in the dumps.
-If you schedule something with friends, family, or others; follow through.
+If you schedule something with friends, family, or others, follow through.
 They may be understanding if plans change at first, but continued bailing can lead them to bail on you later.
 Support works both ways.

 5. Practice Self-Compassion